-In the previous lesson on arpeggios, we learned what an arpeggio is, how to build a major arpeggio, and the common shapes of the major arpeggios across the fretboard.
-In this lesson we’ll take a look at the minor arpeggio.
-We’ll learn what makes up a minor arpeggio, how it differs from the major arpeggio, and its various shapes found on the fretboard.
-Let’s get started.
+In this lesson we’re going to take a look at minor arpeggios.
+We’ll learn what makes up a minor arpeggio, how it differs from the major arpeggio, and go over the various minor arpeggios shapes found on the fretboard.

 Forming Minor Arpeggios

-Minor arpeggios are formed from the notes of the minor chord, which are derived from root, 3rd, and 5th intervals of minor scale.
-The minor arpeggio differs from the major arpeggio in that the 3rd interval is a minor 3rd as opposed to a major 3rd.
+Minor arpeggios are formed from the notes of the minor chord, which are built from the root, ♭3rd, and 5th intervals of minor scale.
+The minor arpeggio differs from the major arpeggio in that the 3rd interval is a minor 3rd (1/2 step lower) as opposed to a major 3rd.